 But what are you going to do about it – that’s what you really need to know.

 There are several important ways in which both Freudian and Jungian psychoanalysis can serve as a model for literary analysis as for example looking for the subversive in women’s literature – i.e. that which is not explicitly stated (for any number of good reasons) but nonetheless is still present.
-Most certainly if Austen felt so constrained to so as not to publish her novels … Read More Psychoanalysis and Critical Literary Theory
+Most certainly if Austen felt so… Continue reading Psychoanalysis and Critical Literary Theory

 The ‘Argument’ and ‘Prologue’ in Jonson’s Renaissance comedy, Volpone, likewise works similarly to the Greek chorus – the ‘Argument’ preparing the audience for key moments to come by summarising the plot and, as did the ghostly chorus in Kyd, implying that justice will be done when at the end ‘all are sold’.
 The Prologue adds to this by suggesting that ‘our play’ will be a ‘hit’ as the result of the dramatists’ salty ink – with which he intends to ‘rub your cheeks’ till ‘red with laughter’.
 This is a clear signal that the play is not tragedy but comedy and satire.